theVolary/feather/README.md

-jojojs
+feather
 ======

 ### Overview
-jojojs is a full-featured widget-based web framework implemented in pure js.
+feather is a full-featured widget-based web framework implemented in pure js.
 The main goal is to enable rapid development of powerful RIA-type apps (long running single-page applications).

 Since this is meant to be a full-featured framework, there will likely be some dependencies (like jQuery and CouchDB, for example).
 This is not intended to be a bits-and-pieces library where each concern is its own standalone module.
 Where possible (and sensible), we will work on modularizing certain things, but just keep in mind that that is not a primary goal of the project.

-In the end, the intent is to use jojojs to create a browser-based development platform where real-time collaboration is first-class.
+In the end, the intent is to use feather to create a browser-based development platform where real-time collaboration is first-class.
 Short of that

 ### Features